MortezaAdl/Intersection-Traffic-Counts/README.md

 2. Open 'Counter/cfg/cfg.txt' and define the number of lanes for each street.

 # Training
-The algorithm can operate without prior training, but for improved accuracy in counting broken tracks, it is recommended to run it in training mode initially.
-This allows the system to extract traffic patterns at the intersection, enabling more accurate detection of broken tracks and enhancing overall counting precision.
+The algorithm can operate without prior training, but for improved accuracy in counting broken tracks, it is recommended to initially run it in training mode.
+This allows the system to extract traffic patterns (Black paths in the video) at the intersection, enabling more accurate detection of broken tracks and enhancing overall counting precision.

 On video:
 ``` shell